Not ready to apply but want to estimate what your Expected Family Contribution will be? Use our free calculator.

 Families are encouraged to file the FAFSA early even if they do not have all the necessary tax information required for the form.This information can be estimated and updated at a later time.

 There is no fee involved in filing the FAFSA and all families are encouraged to apply regardless of their family circumstances.
-While the FAFSA form may seem long and complicated to fill out, help is available through the College Planning Center of RI.
+While the FAFSA form may seem long and complicated to fill out, help is available through the College Planning Center.

 Step 3: Submit the CSS/PROFILE, if necessary.